iftas-org/resources/CSAM-CSE/README.md

  - Combating child sexual abuse online: https://www.europarl.europa.eu/RegData/etudes/BRIE/2022/738224/EPRS_BRI(2022)738224_EN.pdf

 ## Legal status of fictional pornography depicting minors
-There is much confusion surrounding the legality of fictional CSAM in some territories.
 Regardless of its legality in a given jurisdiction, if your content is available to end users in a jurisdiction where such content is illegal, you are liable for its availability.
  - https://en.wikipedia.org/wiki/Legal_status_of_fictional_pornography_depicting_minors

 ## National and Extranational Law